eastmaels/steemblog.github.io/_posts/account/deanliu/2018-07-22_industrial-style-decorated-butter-2-brunch-and-cafe.md

 - - -

-This page is synchronized from the post: [Industrial Style Decorated - Butter 2 Brunch & Cafe](https://steemit.com/@deanliu/industrial-style-decorated-butter-2-brunch-and-cafe)
+This page is synchronized from the post: ['Industrial Style Decorated - Butter 2 Brunch & Cafe'](https://steemit.com/@deanliu/industrial-style-decorated-butter-2-brunch-and-cafe)